alejandrochang/StudyGuideNotes/javascript.md

 Delete a Record                             DELETE                          /streams/:id

 Following RESTful conventions allows for other engineers to make it easier to work with software that you design.

+Ex.
+You can use JSON SERVER: https://www.npmjs.com/package/json-server
+1. Create a db.json file
+2. Create your oject 'schema'
+3. Fetch your data through your actions/axios
+4. load data through componentDidMount
+5. use cat db.json to see the results of your objects